 Be sure not to drip water from your tape onto your paper as this will leave spots on your paper where the paint will not stick.
 (You may have noticed spots on your paper in the past and thought the paper was faulty.)

-During this process your paper has swollen and grown larger by a few cm.
-As it dries it is shrinking back to it’s original size and pulling on the tape.
-If you use a hair dryer and cause one area to dry faster it will shrink and pull loose the tape of the part that is still damp.
+During this process, your paper has swollen and grown larger by a few millimetres.
+As it dries it is shrinking back to its original size and pulling on the tape.
+If you use a hairdryer and cause one area to dry faster it will shrink and pull loose the tape of the part that is still damp.
 The success of paper stretching is a result of the right amount of water and even drying.
-With practice you will figure out how wet you need your board to be and how wet you need the tape to be and the best way to insure even drying.
+With practice you will figure out how wet you need your board to be and how wet you need the tape to be and the best way to ensure even drying.

 After you have painted – and your painting is dry

 Let your painting to dry on the board.

 To remove the dry painting from the board you will want to pierce the tape and slide a knife around your painting to leave half the tape on the board and half on your painting.
 You can cut along the edge of the paper and lift it off the board.
 Most artists leave the tape on the painting as it will be hidden under the mount when you frame the painting and wetting the tape to remove the adhering tape might damage the artwork.
 The tape edge also adds stability.
 White acid-free tape is available if the brown bothers you.
 And archival gummed tape is safest for leaving on your paper.

 Attaching with Staples